Achalasia

 What is Achalasia?

-The condition is also characterised by the muscle in the lower half of the oesophagus being unable to contract properly, making it harder for food to move safely down the tube and into the stomach.
+Achalasia is an uncommon swallowing disorder which affects about 1 in every 100,000 people.
+The term means ‘failure to relax’ as a muscle at the lower end of the oesophagus (food pipe) experiences a nerve spasm and is unable to open and let food pass into the stomach.
 This results in food sticking the oesophagus once swallowed and can be uncomfortable and even dangerous.

-The most common symptoms of achalasia are difficulty in swallowing, and this can in turn result in regurgitation of food which has been trapped in the oesophagus.
-Some patients suffer from chest pain and when food is regurgitated it can lead to uncomfortable coughing and in extreme cases, can lead to breathing problems as the food enters the throat or lungs when regurgitated.
+The most common symptoms of achalasia are difficulty in swallowing and regurgitation/vomiting of food and/or drink.
+Some patients suffer from extreme chest pain when eating or uncomfortable coughing fits.
+In extreme cases it can lead to breathing problems as the food from the food pipe may end up in the throat or lungs when regurgitated.

-Achalasia can be diagnosed in several ways.
-Often patients will have an x-ray study which involves taking videos of the oesophagus after barium is swallowed.
-The barium fills the oesophagus and as it exits the stomach it can be watched.
-Patients with achalasia will show the oesophagus as widened but tapers to narrower at the lower end and the barium will also take longer than average to pass into the stomach.
+Achalasia is diagnosed in several ways.
+A barium swallow is recommended when achalasia is suspected and involves and X-ray study (taking videos of the oesophagus) after barium is swallowed.
+The barium fills the oesophagus and as it passes into the stomach it can be watched.
+Patients with achalasia will show the oesophagus as widened but tapers to narrower at the lower end and the barium will also take longer than average to pass into the stomach (instead ‘sitting’ in the oesophagus).

 Endoscopies can also be used to examine and diagnose achalasia, as this type of procedure provides direct visualisation of the oesophagus.